wlad-kryhin/wlad-kryhin/README.md

 ### Hi there 👋
-- 🔭 I’m looking a first job offer.
+- 🔭 I’m looking a full-time position in a company.
 - 🌱 I’m currently learning ReactJS and NodeJS
 - 👯 I want to learn and develop in the world of front-end development.
 - 💬 I like to travel and read books.